Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-object-features/index.md

 ## Conclusion

 In this guide, we looked at how we can extract object-level features of YOLO from `ultralytics`.
-The method shown here avoids the overhead of having to run a separate embedding network on the crops of the objects avoiding unnecessary overhead, making it possible to integrate feature-based similarity calculation in downstream tasks without incurring latency.
+The method shown here doesn't require running a separate embedding network on the crops of the objects avoiding unnecessary overhead, making it possible to integrate feature-based similarity calculation in downstream tasks without incurring latency.

 Thanks for reading.